objcio/articles/2015-02-09-photo-extension.md

 used as input.
 For example, you can crop an image using the system crop tool before using your custom photo editing extension.
 Once you have saved the edited image, the associated adjustment data will only contain details of the most recent edit.
-You could adjustment data from the previous, incompatible edit in your output adjustment data, allowing you to implement a revert function for just your phase of the filter chain.
+You could store adjustment data from the previous, incompatible edit in your output adjustment data, allowing you to implement a revert function for just your phase of the filter chain.
 The revert function provided by the Photos app will remove all the edits, returning the photo to its original state: